 - When you visit a customer, take them a present.
 A special balloon, a box of cream cakes, a funny badge - something that will make them remember you.
 Over the years I have won huge amounts of business from taking cakes to meetings.
+Just make sure your gifts are proportionate.

 - Let customers know about things that might be of interest to them, even though they do not necessarily come directly from your business; maybe a classic car show, a rock concert or a business event.
 If you can engage your customers on a personal level, your business relationship will be even stronger.